storj/storj/README.md

 go install -v ./cmd/...
 ```

+### Make changes and test

-You can run all of the unit tests:
+Make the changes you want to see!
+Once you're done, you can run all of the unit tests:

 ```bash
 go test -v ./...